Assistance programs in Omaha and Douglas County.

 Douglas County General Assistance - This government agency can provide assistance with paying for basic living needs including heating bills, rent, nonfood items, utilities, and clothing.
 There are applications to SNAP food stamps, TANF cash assistance, Medicaid as well as other benefit programs as well.
 The main office is at 4102 Woolworth Avenue, Omaha, NE 68105.
 Call (402) 444-6215, or continue with general assistance in Douglas County.

 North Omaha Office of the Heartland Family Service accepts appointments from people who need help.
-Dial (402) 457-7760.
+Dial (402) 457-7760 or (402) 552-7480.
 Programs offered include Child and Adult Care Food Program (CACFP), or general career consultation.
 There is also free job training, and reimbursement to family child care providers.
-Clothing closet offers uniforms and clothes for school and work.
+Clothing closet offers uniforms or clothes for school and work.
 A Family and Child Care Resource center is on site too for clients, or learn about and find more school supplies.

 The local Douglas County community action agency is the Eastern Nebraska Community Action Partnership (ENCAP).
 They are located at 2406 Fowler Avenue, phone (402) 453-5656.
 Call them for help or more information on one or more of the following.

 Nebraska Department of Health and Human Services coordinates financial assistance for utility and heating bills.
 A main services is LIHEAP.
 Other aid can provide for air conditioning, furnace replacement, and/or water heater repairs.
 The applicant needs to have a medical condition, meet low income guidelines, or be a senior.
-1215 South 42nd Street, Omaha, Nebraska 68105, call (800) 383-4278.
+The location is 1215 South 42nd Street, Omaha, Nebraska 68105, call (800) 383-4278.
 Or find information on LIHEAP in Nebraska.

 Douglas County Family Housing Advisory Services runs many programs for both tenants and homeowners in the Omaha area.
 The primary goal is to stop homelessness from occurring and to end the cycle from re-occuring.
 A combination of emergency funding and counseling is used.